MSIA/2021-msia423-Huh-Dunyeng-Project/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+│   ├── Template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+│   ├── Recommender_System.ipynb      <- Jupyter notebook for building the recommender system
 │
 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
+├── src/                              <- Source data for the project │   ├── Create_database.py            <- RDS setup
+│   ├── EDA.py                        <- Reads and clean data
+│   ├── recommender_book_list.py      <- Recommender System Model
+│   ├── Recommender System.ipynb      <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+│
 ├── test/                             <- Files necessary for running model tests (see documentation below) │